aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 Introduction
 ------------
 Github calls ``Workflows`` to custom automated processes that you can configure in your Github repository to build, test, package, release, or deploy any project.
-These workflows, written in yaml, need to be stored in the ``.github/workflows`` directory in the root of your repository.
-You can create more than one workflow in a repository.
+These Workflows, written in yaml, need to be stored in the ``.github/workflows`` directory in the root of your repository.
+You can create more than one Workflow in a repository.
 Workflows must have at least one ``job``, and jobs contain a set of ``steps`` that perform individual tasks. ``Steps`` can run commands or use an action.
-We will see later what an ``action`` is.
+Later we'll see what an ``action`` is.

-Setting up your workflow
+Setting up your Workflow
 ------------------------
-To start using Github Actions, you need to create the ``.github/workflows`` directory in the root of your repository, and then create a ``yaml`` file with the workflow definition.
+To start using Github Actions, you need to create the ``.github/workflows`` directory in the root of your repository, and then create a ``yaml`` file with the Workflow definition.
 The file name doesn't matter, so you can use any file name, but it must be ``.yaml`` or ``.yml``.
-In this case my workflow will build, test and publish docker images, so my yaml file looks like this:
+In this case my Workflow will build, test, and publish docker images, so my yaml file looks like this:

 .. code-block:: yaml